senior-buddy/carrot-ios/README.md

 Let's say you want your app to communicate to other clients that you've placed an `SKLabelNode` somewhere in your `ARSKView`, for example.
 This would allow you to broadcast this information to other devices and build a multi-device AR experience instead of a just standard and boring one 😛

-You'd be able to use the following `struct` to encode all the necessary information about an `SKLabelNode`:
+You'd be able to use the following `struct` to encode all the information about an `SKLabelNode`:

 ```swift
 struct LabelEvent: Codable {